rajdevkar/WatchDroid/README.md

 ### Watchdroid has following features:
 ```
 1. Keylogging.
 2. Automatically starts on boot.
 3. New pin protection system.
 4. Able to hide or unhide application icon.
 5. It captures screenshot after 5 minutes of time interval.
 6. It sends the created log file to the associated email.
 ```

 ### Guidelines for using WatchDroid
 ```
 1. Install the app
 ```
 ```
 2. Activate WatchDroid

        * After installation, go to the system’s settings.
        * Go to language and input.
        * In keyboard and input method options, enable WatchDroid keyboard.
        * Set WatchDroid keyboard as your default keyboard.
 ```
 ```
-3. Setting pin
+3. Set pin

        * Open the app.
        * Go to Settings tab.
        * In Password section, select enable password.
        * Set the password
-              i.
+              a.
 Enter First index position and enter the desired number for that index position.
-              ii.
+              b.
 Enter Second index position and enter the desired number for that index position.
-              iii.
+              c.
 Save the pin.
 ```
 ```
 4. Hide and unhide app

        * Hiding the app
-              i.
+              a.
 Open the app
-              ii.
+              b.
 Go to Setting tab.
-              iii.
+              c.
 Select Hide icon from Hide icon option.
        * Accessing the hidden app
-              i.
+              a.
 Go to system dialer.
-              ii.
+              b.
 Type ”*#*#111222#*#*”.
        * Unhide the app
-              i.
+              a.
 Open the app.
-              ii.
+              b.
 Go to Setting tab.
-              iii.
+              c.
 Unselect Hide icon from Hide icon option.
 ```